C.P. Stacey AWARD

 The C.P.
 Stacey Award is named in honour of Charles Perry Stacey, historical officer to the Canadian Army during the Second World War and later a long-time professor of history at the University of Toronto.
 The C.P.
 Stacey Award is presented annually to the best book in the field of Canadian military history, broadly defined, including the study of war and society.
 The award winner receives a prize of $1,000, made possible through the generous support of John and Pattie Cleghorn and the Department of History at Wilfrid Laurier University.
 The LCSCS took over administration of the award in 2018 from the Canadian Committee for the History of the Second World War.

 The 2019 award committee consisted of Kevin Spooner (Wilfrid Laurier University; Director, LCSC), Isabel Campbell (Directorate of History and Heritage, National Defence Headquarters, Ottawa), and Serge Durflinger (University of Ottawa).
 Awards are decided after the end of the year in which eligible books were published.
-Questions, inquiries, and requests for interviews should be directed to Kyle Pritchard, Award Liaison, at LCSC.
+Questions, inquiries, and requests for interviews should be directed to Billy Armstrong, Award Liaison, at LCSC.

 2017 | Geoffrey Hayes, Crerar’s Lieutenants: Inventing the Canadian Junior Army Officer, 1939-45 (UBC Press)